- Study at Deakin

 Professor Barker directed the international project on the reception of The Lord of the Rings films and is currently leading the follow-up, 44-country (30-language) project on the films of The Hobbit.
 He has led six funded projects on audience research, and has served on UK and international bodies focusing on teaching and research quality in the Higher Education sector.

-Scheduled to be at Deakin from 1 July - 13 August, Professor Lorraine Farrelly is Professor of Architecture and Design at The University of Portsmouth UK.
+Professor Lorraine Farrelly is Professor of Architecture and Design at The University of Portsmouth UK, and was at Deakin from 1 July - 13 August.
 Her research interests include a multi-disciplinary approach to art, design, and architecture at various scales, through understanding ideas of design details, to urban concepts.

 Professor Farrelly leads the Portsmouth Masters in Architecture Urban design studio, which has proposed and promoted new paradigms in mixed use and housing proposals for European sites in Dublin, Paris, Amsterdam, Vienna, Venice, Rotterdam and London.